hpc-dr/day1hpc.github.io/content/english/batch.md

 <div class="col-2">{{< image src="/images/batch/autoscale.png" class="img-float-center" >}}</div>
 <div class="col">

 AWS Batch **efficiently** and **dynamically** provisions and scales compute on your behalf.
-Customers run anywhere from a few jobs at a time, to hundreds of thousands of simultaneous jobs within a cluster.
+Batch can scale from  **one job** to **millions of jobs**.
 Our largest analysis (so far) used Batch to orchastrate over five million vCPUs across multiple AWS Regions.
-And once your work is done, Batch handles scaling down those resources too.
+And once your work is done, Batch handles scaling down those resources too!

-Rather than being statically provisioned for your peak workload, AWS Batch dynamically allocates compute resources.
-This means Batch scales up your resource footprint when you have jobs to run, then scale back down again when you don't.
-You can set a minimum and maximum amount of CPUs to fit your computing needs and budget.
 Batch leverages **AWS scaling technologies** like [EC2 Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet.html) and [Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) used by thousands of customers every day to elastically meet their computing demands.
 </div>
 </div>